Ultimate Pottery Glazing Tools & Supplies Guide

 Scoop

 This is another tool that’ll come in handy during pottery glazing.
-A scoop assists with measuring out the dry glaze and dry glaze ingredients.
+A scoop helps measure the dry glaze and its ingredients.
 Rubbermaid Commercial Feed Scoop, 6 Ounce, Clear works well for this purpose.

 Scale